Background pattern

 5. Storage of Ropivacaína Altan

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

 1. What is Ropivacaína Altan and what is it used for

-No use Ropivacaína Altan
+Do not use Ropivacaína Altan

-- If you have a decreased blood volume (hypovolemia) as you may develop a decrease in blood pressure.
+• If you have a decreased blood volume (hypovolemia) as you may develop a decrease in blood pressure.

 Warnings and precautions

-• if you have heart, liver or kidney problems.
+• if you have heart, liver, or kidney problems.
 Your doctor may need to adjust the dose of Ropivacaína Altan.

 Children and adolescents

-Ropivacaína Altan has not been studied in premature children.
+The use of Ropivacaína Altan has not been studied in premature children.

-Be especially careful with Ropivacaína Altan:
+Be particularly careful with Ropivacaína Altan:

 • in newborns as they are more susceptible to Ropivacaína Altan.